Freelance-Websites/sharp-studio/src/content/architects-and-developers/index.md

     credit: ATV
     type: panoram
 immersiveServicesEnabled: true
 immersiveServicesText: At Sharp Studio Visuals we have countless options for bringing architecture to life even when it's not yet built.
 To do so, we rely on our highly trained human resources and state-of-the-art technology.
-That is why we offer 3D virtual tours, 360 experiences, and even tools to visualize projects in Virtual Reality to take the adventure of architecture to the next level.
+That is why we offer <a href="/architects-and-developers/services/showcase#immersive-services" class="decoration-1 underline underline-offset-4 md:underline-offset-8 hover:no-underline">3D virtual tours, 360 experiences, and even tools to visualize projects in Virtual Reality</a> to take the adventure of architecture to the next level.
-immersiveServicesLinkText: To experience our immersive services click here.
 immersiveServicesImage: /images/architects-and-developers/services-360.jpg
 immersiveServicesSlider:
   - image: /images/architects-and-developers/immersive-services-slider-1.jpg